October 11, 2024

 In some ways this is not such a big deal.
 And that’s the point in some ways, that it shouldn’t be.

 But Amaral is part of a movement, mainly of women I suppose, who are raising the question – why should women be forbidden from going topless when men can do it freely?
 Good question right?
-After all people in the White Western world might criticise Islamic cultures from expecting men to cover up their heads or hair (though this is also a Christian tradition, which is still practiced today in churches on a Sunday, all over the white Western world).
+After all people in the White Western world might criticise Islamic cultures from expecting women to cover up their heads or hair (though this is also a Christian tradition, which is still practiced today in churches on a Sunday, all over the white Western world).
 But really, heads, chests, what’s the difference?

 But some people do consider there to be a difference.
-Rocío Saiz had her concert stopped by police at a concert in June 2023 after she took off her top.
-There’s a video of someone, I think a police official, insisting that Rocio covers up her upper half, ironically, with a pride flag – which is, I think, the ultimate in public humiliation, not just of Rocio, but of all the women in the audience, and then who get to see it online.
-It smacks of oppression.
-The person doing the insisting appeared to be a woman too.
+In June 2023, the police weren’t bothered when Rocío Saiz exposed her hair to the crowd – women expose their hair and face quite a lot in Spanish pop concerts – but the police were bothered when she took off her top to expose her breasts – the police stopped the concert.
+There’s a video of someone, I think a police official, insisting that Rocio cover up her upper half, ironically, with a pride flag.
+This paternalistic response – is, I think, the ultimate in public humiliation, not just of Rocio, but of all the women in the audience, and then whoever gets to see it online.

 Thing is is that the covering of breasts, boobs, tits – whatever you want to call them – have long been an expectation of patriarchal tradition – to make women ashamed of their body and humble them, in relation to male authority.